What is a Parking Enforcement Worker?

 - Enforcement Safety Officer

 In the United States, there were 9,400 jobs for Parking Enforcement Worker in 2016.
 There is little to no growth in job opportunities for Parking Enforcement Worker.
-There will be an estimated 400 positions for Parking Enforcement Worker per year.
+Due to new job openings and attrition, there will be an average of 400 job openings in this field each year.

 The states with the most job growth for Parking Enforcement Worker are Washington, Maryland, and Colorado.
 Watch out if you plan on working in Rhode Island, New Jersey, or Connecticut.
 These states have the worst job growth for this type of profession.